 II.
 Newer office buildings put up

 over the last 20 years along the long portside road

 have now repaired much of that damage, if adding to the

 eye-jolt of large glass and steel buildings right next to

-Near the church, but across the main road
+Near the church, across the main road and

-and within the port itself, at water's edge, is the only
+within the port itself, at water's edge, is the only other

-other obvious bit of earlier Naples.
-It is the old
+obvious bit of earlier Naples.
+It is the old quarantine

-the Church of Santa Chiara.
-The Immacolatella is
+courtyard of the Church of Santa Chiara.
+The Immacolatella

 above the facade.